Search by name, year or event

 787 - 1st recorded Viking raids on England

-793 - St Albans Abbey founded by Offa.
+793 - St Albans Abbey founded.
 Offa annexes East Anglia and joins it to the kingdom of Mercia

 King Egbert ( 802 - 839 )

-802 - Egbert returns from exile in Charlemagne and regains his Kingdom of Wessex
+802 - Egbert returns from exile in Charlemagne and becomes King of Wessex

-825 - King Egbert of Wessex wins a decisive victory over King Beornred of Mercia at Ellendun
+825 - King Egbert of Wessex wins a decisive victory over King Beornwulf of Mercia at Ellendun.
+Wessex becomes the dominant kingdom.

 827 - Following his conquest of Mercia, Egbert controls all of England south of the Humber

-830 - King Egbert of Wessex is recognized as overlord of other English kings
+830 - Egbert subdues North Wales.
+He is recognized as overlord of other English kings

-838 - Defeats Danes and Welsh at Hingston Down
+838 - Defeats Vikings and Cornish at Hingston Down in Cornwall

 839 - Death of Egbert.
-He is succeeded by his two sons Aethelwulf as King of Wessex, and Athelstan as King of Kent, Essex, Sussex and Surrey
+He is succeeded by his son Aethelwulf

 King Aethelwulf ( 839 - 856 )